ReUseIt: Synthesizing Reusable AI Agent Workflows for Web Automation: Discussion

 \subsection{Implications for Design}

-\textbf{Accurate issue detection and explanation lay the foundation for user understanding and trust.} Based on our user study results, accurate agent error identification is critical for user understanding and trust of web agents.
+\textbf{Accurate issue detection and explanation lay the foundation for user understanding and trust.} Our user study results reveal that accurate agent error identification is critical for user understanding and trust of web agents.
 If the agent misreports its own behavior, user trust can collapse (S2-P2, S2-P5).
-This feedback aligns with broader research on AI transparency and trust, where users need to monitor and understand the AI's workings in order to trust it~\cite{kassick2024fostering}.
+This finding aligns with broader research on AI transparency and trust, where users need to monitor and understand the AI's workings in order to trust it~\cite{kassick2024fostering}.
 When an AI system conceals errors or provides only vague error information, users cannot calibrate their trust appropriately and may become frustrated~\cite{kassick2024fostering, berkowitz2025when}.

-To boost user trust, systems can incorporate verification mechanisms that confirm an agent's claims against reality by performing explicit action checks using multiple signals, such as DOM state changes, visual screenshots, and console logs.
+To boost user trust, systems can incorporate verification mechanisms that confirm an agent's claims against reality by performing explicit action checks using multiple signals, such as document object model (DOM) state changes, visual screenshots, and console logs.
 This type of cross-validation is related to the verifier component in advanced GUI agents, which inspects the environment before and after each action to evaluate whether the result matches the agent's expectation~\cite{tang2025survey}.
 Along with this, intelligent error discrimination has been explored to filter noise, such as distinguishing transient or benign issues (e.g., a momentary delay in loading) from true failures, suppressing false alarms~\cite{jackson2025agentic}.
 We also observed the LLM judge tending to produce false negatives in our experiments (Section~\ref{sec:user_eval_followup}), and these verification techniques can be helpful to ensure a more reliable error detection.